TheAssociatedPress/APISamples/APMS/ontology/apms_ontology_ap.md

   a owl:DatatypeProperty ;
   rdfs:label "location type"@en ;
   rdfs:domain ap:Geography ;
   rdfs:comment "property used to indicate the generic type of a geographic entity, such as City, Province, Continent, etc."@en .

+ap:locationTypeLabel
+  a owl:DatatypeProperty ;
+  rdfs:label "location type (label)"@en ;
+  rdfs:domain ap:Geography ;
+  rdfs:comment "property used to indicate the generic type of a geographic entity, such as City, Province, Continent, etc."@en .

 ap:dependencyOf